 Beto O’Rourke has also been a vocal opponent of Donald Trump, too, recently stating that he believes there is enough evidence to impeach the president.

 O’Rourke has been campaigning all around Texas for the past year, driving in his truck with his wife Amy, running road races with supporters and filling auditoriums and community centers for town halls.
 He has gained attention for his regular use of Facebook Live to address his audience directly as he campaigns.

 Given the fact that Ted Cruz has been ranked the most hated man in the U.S. Senate, it might seem like he should be easy to beat.
-But O’Rourke still has a lot of work to do in the coming months.
+But despite being “in a statistical dead heat” with Cruz according to some polls, O’Rourke still has a lot of work to do.
 Voter turnout for him in the primary wasn’t quite as high as expected, and Texas remains an overwhelmingly Republican state.

 The support of Texas’s LGBTQ community members could make a big difference for Beto O’Rourke, the state and the community this fall.

 Head here for more information about Beto O’Rourke and his campaign for U.S. Senate.

 Featured image of Beto O’Rourke via El Paso Times